 Got questions, comments or corrections about Nan Madol?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Nan Madol," in Obelisk Art History, Published August 14, 2020; last modified November 06, 2022, http://www.arthistoryproject.com/timeline/middle-ages/pacific-oceanic-cultures/nan-madol/.